cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 ## Testing
 > _This section will provide information about the testing performed
-> and the results of the testing._
+> and the results of the testing.

+> TESTS WRITTEN:
+> getProduct, createProduct, updateProduct, getProducts, searchProducts, deleteProduct
+> getReview, createReview, editReview, deleteReview
+> findUser, createUser
+> addProductToCart, removeProductFromCart, showCart
+> checkout, getRewardsPoints, useRewardsPoints, notEnoughRewardsPoints
+>
+> RESULTS:
+> All written tests have passed.

 ### Acceptance Testing
 > _Report on the number of user stories that have passed all their